 Get Your Gear in Order

 Arriving as early as possible gives you time to set up and settle in.
 It’s also an opportunity to eat and get that first mandatory cup of coffee.
-But perhaps most importantly, arriving early gives you time to network and chat with people.
+But perhaps most importantly, arriving early gives you time to network and chat with folks.
 This is especially useful if you’re a free agent looking to join a team or are part of a team that has a vacancy.

 Take Advantage of On-Site Expert Mentors